fadden/CiderPress2/DiskArc/Disk/Nibble-notes.md

 0x12 is actually Lisa 400K.
 720KB/1440KB MFM disks are double-sided, and so use 0x22.

 The crux of the issue is the meaning of bit 4, which by the Apple definitions is zero for all disks except Mac 400K.
-It would be more consistent to use the discferret definition, which uses the bit as a "Lisa" flag.
+It would be more consistent to use the DiscFerret definition, which uses the bit as a "Lisa" flag.

 The MAME ap_dsk35.cpp source code has a completely different take: